 Please note that the University of Washington and First Year Programs does not provide medical equipment on campus, including, but not limited to wheelchairs or golf carts.
 We can, however, direct you to the appropriate resources.
 Many of these external resources require at least ten (10) business days to process a request, so please plan accordingly.
 You can visit the Special Services website for more information about places to rent equipment such as wheelchairs.

-At Advising & Orientation: A&O requires a significant amount of walking.
-In order to prepare, please review the primary buildings where A&O takes place.
+Primary First Year Program event buildings are listed below.
 There will be both large and small classroom settings.
-Amplified sound and technology will be used throughout the session.
+Amplified sound and technology are used.
 Each building can be found on UW Maps.

 If you are planning to bring a personal aid/assistant to a First Year Program event, please fill out the special accommodations form above.
 Overnight accommodations specifically at A&O and parking at all events must be reserved separately.